Not all workplace conflict is a problem, but not having a workplace conflict resolution strategies can be.

 With the rise of remote work, workplace conflicts that may have previously been spotted can fly under the radar more easily, making it all that more imperative to have a strong plan in place for workplace conflict resolution.
 Addressing the issue directly will prevent the conflict from snowballing and can encourage new thinking, raise questions, build relationships, and prevent stagnation.

-In this guide, you’ll learn the steps you need to follow to resolve workplace conflict in a positive way.
-You’ll also learn proven strategies for opening the conversation, finding understanding and reaching a solution.
+In this guide, you’ll learn the steps you need to follow to achieve workplace conflict resolution in a positive way.
+You’ll also learn proven strategies for opening the conversation, finding understanding, and reaching a solution.

-Conflict at work is inevitable and it may be tempting to ignore it when it’s minor, irritating word battles or when it occurs covertly at the senior level.
-Still, any conflict that disrupts the workplace or threatens staff wellbeing needs to be addressed.
+Conflict at work is inevitable.
+While it may be tempting to ignore it when it’s minor, irritating word battles or when it occurs covertly at the senior level, any conflict that disrupts the workplace or threatens staff wellbeing needs to be addressed.

 Begin by separating the conflicting parties and giving them time to cool down.
-Explain that this is only a conflict, not a competition, and that there will be no winner or loser.
+Explain that this is only conflict, not a competition and that there will be no winner or loser.

 Think about it objectively: are you the right person for this job?

 - What skills are needed to resolve this conflict and do you possess them?

 - Are you too close to the situation?